-0416 - INTRO TO ALGEBRA Semester Course Grades 9-12 1.0 Credit Prerequisite: None

-Students will learn problem solving strategies, general computational skills, geometric properties and the elements of a solid Algebra foundation.
+Semester Course 0416 - INTRO Grades 9-12 Prerequisite: None Students will learn problem solving strategies, general computational skills, geometric properties and the elements of a solid Algebra foundation.
 This class is designed to build on prior math skills to help prepare the student for Algebra followed by Geometry.
+Possession of a TI-30XS scientific calculator is required for this course.